Aviation American Gin

 Aviation American Gin, also known as Aviation Gin, is a brand of gin first produced in Portland, Oregon, by founders Christian Krogstad and Ryan Magarian in 2006.
 It is owned by the British-based multinational alcoholic beverage maker Diageo.

 It is produced by House Spirits Distillery.
-Its distribution is nationwide in the United States and 15 other countries, including Canada, Spain, the UK, Ireland, France, Russia, Italy, Germany, the Netherlands, and Australia.
+It is distributed nationwide in the United States and 15 other countries, including Canada, Spain, the UK, Ireland, France, Russia, Italy, Germany, the Netherlands, and Australia.
 Originally, it was bottled in a wine bottle with a blue label.
 The newer bottle, introduced in 2013, looks like a flask and is reminiscent of the Art Deco period, with a black label and a silver cap.
-In 2016, the company and label were bought by Canadian-American actor Ryan Reynolds, who became its new owner and primary spokesman and sponsor.
+In 2018, the company and label were bought by Canadian-American actor Ryan Reynolds, who became its new owner and primary spokesman and sponsor.

 History

 House Spirits Distillery sold the Aviation American Gin brand to New York-based distributor Davos Brands, LLC, in 2016, but as of early 2018, it continues to be distilled in Portland by House Spirits.
 As of late 2016, Aviation Gin accounted for around 40 percent of House Spirits' production.

 Actor Ryan Reynolds acquired a stake in the brand from Davos in February 2018.
 On August 17, 2020, Aviation was sold to Diageo for up to $610 million, whose liquor lineup includes the gin Tanqueray, as well as Smirnoff vodka, and Johnnie Walker Scotch whisky.
 Reynolds still maintains an "ongoing ownership interest" in Aviation.